Amet13/ODYSSEY/README.md

 - 🕵️‍♂️ **Incognito Run (Requires Chrome)** - The "Run" button opens your configuration in a new Google Chrome incognito window for manual verification. **Google Chrome must be installed.**
 - 🔒 **Enhanced Security** - Comprehensive security scanning and validation
 - 📦 **Automated Releases** - Complete CI/CD pipeline with automated DMG creation
+- 📱 **Telegram Notifications** - Get instant notifications when reservations are successfully booked

 ## 📋 Requirements